cavineers/DANK/MessageTypes.md

 `name` - The name of the message type.

+`TypeName` - The member of the Types enum.

 `description` - General description of the message.

 `direction` - `bidirectional`, `client bound`, or `server bound` are the possible directions in which the message can be sent.